tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

           prerelease: false
 ```

+### Code signing

+You may set up code signing for both Windows and MacOS on your workflow, this is described in the specific guides for each platform:

+- [Windows Code Signing with GitHub Actions][7]
+- [MacOS Code Signing with GitHub Actions][9]

 ### Caveats

 - Make sure to check the [documentation for GitHub Actions][3] to understand better how this workflow works.
 Take care to read the [Usage limits, billing, and administration][4] documentation for GitHub Actions.